 For those who have been living peacefully under a rock for the past few months, you may not know what Joker is.
 Joker was written by Scott Silver and directed by Todd Phillips, the film follows failed comedian Arthur Fleck who wears two masks: the one he paints for his day job as a clown, and the guise he projects in a futile attempt to feel like he’s part of the world around him.
 Isolated, bullied, and disregarded by society, Fleck begins a slow descent into madness as he transforms into the criminal mastermind known as the Joker.
 Joaquin Phoenix leads an impressive cast starring Zazie Beetz, Robert de Niro, Frances Conroy, Brett Cullen, Shea Whigham, Glenn Fleshler, Bill Camp, and Leigh Gill (as well as a blink-and-you-miss-it cameo from Justin Theroux).

-My journey led me to Rich, who had been a clown for approximately 26 years before going his own path in life.
-I had the chance to ask him regarding his thoughts on the film and if anything he had saw from the film related to his experiences as a clown.
+My journey led me to Rich, who had been a clown for approximately 26 years before taking a new path in life.
+I had the chance to inquire his thoughts on the film and if anything he saw from Joker related to his real-life experiences as a clown.